isgiddy/giddy-2020-roammiz/README.md

 Load this data into the same folder as the repository, ensuring that the folder is named 'data'

 A python environment is provided which has all the relevant packages to enable you to run the code smoothly.
 Note this environment has only been tested in OS systems

+Not all the code is written by myself.
+I have relied heavily on the [GliderTools](https://pypi.org/project/glidertools/), spectra calculations are computed using code provided by J. DeShayes.

 Disclaimer: Although I have tried to make the code as generic as possible, it is specific to the analysis followed by Giddy-etal-2020.
 For other implementations you will probably need to make a number of modifications.